AutoUpdatingBSoD/BSoD-Generator/README.md

 # BSoD-Generator
-A Simple BSoD Meme Generator I made quickly for image saving purposes
+A Simple Blue Screen of Death Meme Generator I made quickly for image saving purposes

-Just edit the text to your liking and make any BSoD meme you can imagine!
+Just edit the BSoD text to your liking and make any BSoD meme you can imagine!

 ---
 Side notes: